Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/analytics/index.md

   * If a user does not have access to Vitals data, charts will not display.

 ## Vitals API
 Vitals data is available via endpoints on Kong’s Admin API.
 Access to these endpoints may be controlled via Admin API RBAC.
-The Vitals API is described in the OAS (Open API Spec, formerly Swagger) file.
-See a sample here (downloadable file): [`vitals.yaml`](/api/vitals.yaml).
+The Vitals API is described in the Open API specification format, you can view it by downloading the [`vitals.yaml`](/api/vitals.yaml) file.
+Support for the `/vitals/reports/:entity_type` endpoint is now deprecated, for information about migrating to the Vitals API review the [migration information](/kong-enterprise/analytics/migrate-to-vitals-api).

 ## Viewing Vitals in Kong Manager
 View Vitals information in Kong Manager using any of the following: